Puggu-EX/EE350-TEP/TEP_InitialResearch.md

   - vid 57 repeated watch of heartbreak video
   - vid 60 emotional pain video
   - vid 80 (15 mins in) relationship video (scrolls away before finishing)
-  - Pause with tag #mentalhealth
+  - Pause with tag `#mentalhealth`
   - swipes quickly past videos about relationships
   - lingers over video with tag #depression and #anxiety

 - **Analysis:**
-  - 278 videos (36 minutes of watchtime total)
+  - 278 videos (36 minutes of watch time total)
-  - 93% of videos being recommeneded are depressesion related
+  - 93% of videos being recommended are depression related
   - Using the `Not Interested` button wasn't enough to get a different feed
-    - Changing viewing habbits did
+    - Changing viewing habits did

 **TT's algorithm results in users regressing into the farthest corner of their niche**
-This could result a user who is exploring content of sadness through one video to eventually being pushed into a rabbithole of content related to depression
+This could result a user who is exploring content of sadness through one video to eventually being pushed into a rabbit-hole of content related to depression